 Overall you should use Google analytics no matter how beginner you are.
-You can stop using jetpack stats and use its other features like email subscribing forms, related posts etc.
+You can stop using jetpack stats and use its other features like email subscribing forms, related posts, etc.

-You can also look at the Google analytics report to check what are those posts which are performing the best.
-Promote these content and you will get valuable backlinks for it again, a good sign for SEO.
+You can also look at the Google analytics report to check those posts that are performing the best.
+Promote these content(s), and you will get valuable backlinks for it again, a good sign for SEO.

 You would also like to read about tracking email signups with Google analytics and the 3 best WordPress plugins for Google Analytics integration.